Group 1: English

 Prerequisite: Algebra 1 & 2, Geometry, and IB Pre-Cal (IB Math SL, Year 1) are required, AP Statistics is strongly suggested.

 Mathematics SL is an upper level course ideal for students who wish to explore mathematics at an advanced level.
 The course is focused on the development of students' understanding of advanced mathematics, providing experience with its methods and applications, and supplying a rigorous foundation for future advanced mathematics courses.
 The course emphasizes a multi-representational approach to mathematics with concepts, problems, results and solutions being expressed graphically, numerically, analytically, and verbally.
 The connections among these representations are explored and reinforced.
 Written communications in a rigorous, precise, and concise manner of concepts, problem solutions, and investigative results are also emphasized.
 Technology is used extensively, and on a daily basis, to reinforce the relationships among multiple representations, confirm written work, implement experimentation, and assist in interpreting results.
 The course as taught provides a vehicle for students to employ and further develop their powers of abstraction and generalization along with their logical, critical and creative thinking skills.
 Students should develop an appreciation for persistence and patience as critical problems solving skills as well as an appreciation for the historical evolution of skills brought on by technological development.
 A further aim of the course is that students develop the ability to apply learned skills to alternative situations and future developments.
-Assessments include two tests at the end of the course year and a series of portfolio assignments.
-Beginning in 2012, the Math SL course will be offered over a two-year period.
+Assessments include two tests at the end of the course year and a mathematical research exploration.
+The Math SL course will be offered over a two-year period.
 Year 1 will consist of Advanced Pre-Calculus and some other Math SL topics.
 Year 2 will be all Math SL topics, and will include all the assessment portions for the course.

 Group 6: Arts and Electives